Dataset-Driven Channel Masks in Transformers for Multivariate Time Series

-Table~\ref{tbl:exp1_summary} presents a summary of the results from 20 forecasting tasks and 18 classification tasks under both supervised (Sup.) and prompt-tuning (PT) settings, with the full results for both tasks provided in Table~\ref{tbl:exp1_FCST} and Appendix~\ref{sec:units1}, respectively.
-The results indicate that applying our method improves performance in all 20 FCST and 13 CLS tasks.
-Notably, our method outperforms task-specific models that are individually trained for each task, while our model remains a single shared model capable of solving various tasks without fine-tuning.
-Additionally, compared to GPT4TS~\citep{zhou2023one}, which is a TSFM that reprograms the pretrained GPT-2 model~\citep{radford2019language}, our method achieves superior performance with less than 1\% of the parameters (164.5M vs. 1.57M).
+\textbf{a) Forecasting \& classification.} Table~\ref{tbl:exp1_summary} presents a summary of the results from 20 forecasting tasks and 18 classification tasks under both supervised (Sup.) and prompt-tuning (PT) settings, with the full results provided in Appendix~\ref{tbl:exp1_FCST} and Appendix~\ref{sec:units1}, respectively.
+The results indicate that applying our method enhances performance across both tasks.
+Notably, our method even outperforms single-task models that are individually trained for each task (dataset).
+Additionally, compared to GPT4TS \cite{zhou2023one}, applying our method to UniTS achieves superior performance with less than 1\% of the parameters (164.5M vs. 1.57M).